-Please check an updated list of the Official Points of Acceptance of HSBC Mutual Fund.
-For details on CAMS Service Centres, Please check weblink (List of Official Point of Acceptance (OPA), Collection Bankers etc.) for an updated list of the Official Points of Acceptance of HSBC Mutual Fund.
+Please check weblink (List of Official Point of Acceptance (OPA), Collection Bankers etc.) for an updated list of the Official Points of Acceptance, collecting banker of HSBC Mutual Fund.
 For details on CAMS Service Centres, please visit www.camsonline.com.